mba811/weblogic-docker/weblogic12c-developer/README.md

 ## Dockerfile Source
 All source is on the [weblogic-docker GitHub repository](https://github.com/weblogic-community/weblogic-docker).

+## Issues
-If you find any issues, please report through the [GitHub Issues page](https://github.com/weblogic-community/weblogic-docker/issues).
+If you find any issues, please report through the [GitHub Issues page](https://github.com/weblogic-community/weblogic-docker/issues) with label "**Developer**".

 ## License
-To download and run WebLogic 12c ZIP Distribution regardless of inside or outside a Docker container, you must agree and accept the [OTN Free Developer License Terms](http://www.oracle.com/technetwork/licenses/wls-dev-license-1703567.html).
+To download and run WebLogic 12c Distribution regardless of inside or outside a Docker container, and regardless of Generic or Developer distribution, you must agree and accept the [OTN Free Developer License Terms](http://www.oracle.com/technetwork/licenses/wls-dev-license-1703567.html).

+To download and run Oracle JDK regardless of inside or outside a DOcker container, you must agree and accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

-For the scripts and files hosted in the GitHub [weblogic-docker](https://github.com/weblogic-community/weblogic-docker/) repository required to build the Docker image are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.
+All scripts and files hosted in this project and GitHub [weblogic-docker](https://github.com/weblogic-community/weblogic-docker/) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.